 Current Transmission System

-By the way, have you ever wondered?
-Electricity has direct current (DC) and alternating current (AC), and primary batteries and rechargeable batteries provide DC electricity.
-Mobile phones, digital cameras, and computers operate on DC power.
-Home appliances also operate by converting AC power into DC power internally.
+A natural question arises: given that electricity can be either direct current (DC) or alternating current (AC), why is our grid AC-based?
+Mobile phones, digital cameras, and computers all operate on DC power.
+Home appliances also function by converting AC input into DC power internally.

 Then, if the electricity sent from the transmission line is also direct current, there should have been no such trouble.
 Why is the commercial power source, the electricity sent from the power plant is alternating current?
 There is a historical story.

 As a result, DC power transmission was replaced by AC power transmission.
 The reason is that DC power transmission has the disadvantage that conversion equipment is more expensive than AC transmission, and short-distance transmission has more loss in conversion equipment than AC transmission.
-The difficulty in transforming DC power is that the efficiency of large-capacity transmission is overwhelmingly worse, and AC transmission has won in the "War of the Currents".
+The difficulty in transforming DC power is that the efficiency of large-scale power transmission is overwhelmingly worse, and AC transmission won in the 'War of the Currents'.

 Technology Related to Power Generation